rcrowther/apertium-dictionary-generator/README.rst

 What it can not do
 ------------------
 The script is an automated input helper.
-There are many Apertium features it can not create, but major items are,
+There are many Apertium features it can not create, major items are,

 No full output
     the results in the output files must be pasted into